This is how the entry to the Oktoberfest works on Saturdays.

 Different entrances, different “rules”

-While the entrance to Schaustellerstraße last Saturday was pretty well done in orderly lanes, the security guards at the main entrance and at Esperantoplatz were simply overrun.
-Unfortunately, those who were well-behaved and joined the line, were punished by this situation.
+While the entrance to Schaustellerstraße was pretty well done in orderly lanes on the first Saturday in 2019, the security guards at the main entrance and at Esperantoplatz were simply overrun.
+Unfortunately, those who were well-behaved and joined the line were punished by this situation.

 We can therefore only recommend the following: As a rule, it is not worth appearing long before 9 am.
 It also makes no sense to line up in the long queues at the main entrance or Schaustellerstraße.
 If you want to avoid crowds, use the entrance at the Oide Wiesn (P10).